-We will pay for genetic testing when it is proven to help choose the best eligible treatment for the child's medical condition.
+We will pay for genetic testing when it is proven to help choose the best course of drug treatment for the child's medical condition.
+This means that it must be recommended in the drug licence for a specific targeted therapy, such as HER2 testing for the use of Herceptin for breast cancer.